-Nominating the Expert Witnesses
+Nominating the Expert

 - 12. The Court requires each party to identify their case in enough detail to allow any other party to understand the case made against them or the case they must prepare to meet. - 13.
-Once the issues are identified, the parties must file and serve on any other party a written notice of the expert witnesses they intend to engage for the hearing. - 14.
-Unless granted leave by the Court, a party cannot engage more than one expert witness for each area of expertise.6 - 15.
-The notice must include, for each expert witness nominated - a) the name of the expert witness; - b) their discipline or area of expertise; - c) a short statement of each specific issue or assertion the expert witness will address; and - d) confirmation the expert can take part fully, properly, and promptly in the Court process. - 16.
-Parties should consider asking an expert witness they intend to nominate to identify whether they require evidence from an expert with another area of expertise in order to express their opinion.
+Once the issues are identified, the parties must file and serve on any other party a written notice of the experts they intend to engage for the hearing. - 14.
+Unless granted leave by the Court, a party cannot engage more than one expert for each area of expertise. - 15.
+The notice must include, for each expert nominated - a) the name of the expert; - b) the contact details of the expert; - c) their discipline or area of expertise; - d) a short statement of each specific issue or assertion the expert will address; and - e) confirmation the expert can take part fully, properly, and promptly in the Court process. - 16.
+Parties should consider asking an expert they intend to nominate to identify whether they require evidence from an expert with another area of expertise in order to express their opinion.